Volkswagen emissions scandal: Other manufacturers

+Beyond exclusively diesel or passenger vehicles, automakers such as: Hino (subsidiary of Toyota), Hyundai and Kia, Nissan, Mazda, Yamaha Motors, Suzuki, Subaru, and others have been proven to be falsifying fuel economy or emissions on non-diesel powered and/or commercial vehicles.

 Reactions

 Political figures

 German Chancellor Angela Merkel stated she hoped that all facts in the matter would be made known promptly, urging "complete transparency".
-She additionally noted that Germany's Transport Minister, Alexander Dobrindt, was in ongoing communication with Volkswagen.
+She additionally noted that Germany's transport minister, Alexander Dobrindt, was in ongoing communication with Volkswagen.

+The German Green Party accused Merkel of knowing about the defeat devices with a "wink".

-Michel Sapin, the French Finance Minister, called for an investigation of diesel-powered cars that would encompass the entire continent of Europe.
+Michel Sapin, the French finance minister, called for an investigation of diesel-powered cars that would encompass the entire continent of Europe.